We know why you're here... You're planning your Ireland trip.

 Changeability is the most important characteristic of Ireland's climate in June.

-Besides, you won't see rainbows with no rain.
+Besides, you don't get to slide down rainbows with no rain.

-And that means no pot of gold - FACT.
+So no rain = zero pots of gold - FACT.

 💡 Did You Know?
 A widely-used Irish saying for persistent but gentle rainfall is 'a soft day'.